JohnnyHendriks/TestAdapter_Catch2/Docs/Build.md

 # How to build Test Adapter for Catch2

 The easiest way to build the **Test Adapter for Catch2** yourself is to open the Visual Studio solution file (VSTestAdapterCatch2.sln) and build the 'VSTestAdapterCatch2'-project.
-By default, this builds an unsigned vsix-file that can be used to install the test adapter in Visual Studio.
+By default, this builds unsigned assemblies that can be used to install the test adapter in Visual Studio.
 Be sure to set the Solution Configuration to `Release` if you intend to use the generated vsix-file to install the test adapter.

-## Creating a signed vsix-file
+## Creating signed assemblies

-If you need the generated assembly (vsix-file) to be digitally signed you need to add a key-file, named "key.snk" in the root of the 'VSTestAdapterCatch2'-project folder.
+If you need the generated assemblies to be signed you need to add a key-file, named "key.snk" in the root of the 'VSTestAdapterCatch2'-project folder.
 When you then reload the project this key-file will be used to sign the assembly.
 The same is set up for the 'Catch2Interface' and 'Catch2Adapter' class-library projects, _i.e._, if a "key.snk"-file is copied to their respective project folders, the generated assemblies will be signed using the copied key-file.

 ## atom.xml